No wise fish would go anywhere without a porpoise.Lewis Carroll, Mock Turtle, Alice’s Adventures in Wonderland

 I read constantly, and believe I benefit from learning about other people’s solutions to the problems I face.
 I certainly learned from others before I designed and made this toolchest.
 Hopefully the information contained in this series of posts will help you make wise decisions in your woodworking.

-Perhaps my most useful qualification for writing this are that I own very valuable, custom handmade tools I enjoy using and want to preserve.
+Perhaps my most useful qualification for writing this is that I own very valuable, custom handmade tools I enjoy using and want to preserve.
 I also researched, built, and later tested this toolchest’s actual performance in housing those tools in several locations around the globe.
 So the results I will present here are not just a reproduction of historical examples, or one intended to photograph well for publication in a book or magazine.
 It is an original design with a track record of hard use in various climates around the world.

 Indeed, this toolchest has not been sitting in one place for 25 years since I made it, but has followed me through multiple international relocations where it has been used and abused heavily, successfully passing multiple endurance tests.
 This track record sets this toolchest apart from most.